jmlopezrianiJave/Project-5/README.md

    - Check that oscP5 is created with the Processing port (default 5006).
    - Run the sketch.

-3. Start the Python streamer
+3. Start the Python Streamer

+        Follow these steps from the project root:

+        ```bash
+        # 3.1 Create virtual environment
-    3.1 python -m venv .venv
+        python -m venv .venv

+        # 3.2 Activate it (Windows)
-    3.2 .venv\Scripts\activate
+        .venv\Scripts\activate

+        # 3.3 Install dependencies
-    3.3 pip install -r requirements.txt
+        pip install -r requirements.txt

-   - From the project root:
+        # 3.4 Run the data streamer

-         python data_sender\db_stats_stream.py
+        python data_sender/db_stats_stream.py

         4. As the script iterates over the dataset:
         - Audio in Pure Data changes in rhythm, timbre, pitch, and effects.
         - Visuals in Processing change in color, shapes, motion, and complexity.

 ---